nightmaregaurav/FairShare/readme.md

 #### But what if I told you in a group of three, the calculation can be done in such a way that there is only 2 transaction at most?

 ## Solution
 Reduction by Debt Transfer Algorithm takes each person's contributions within the group and calculates the most efficient way to settle debts.
-The goal is simple: reduce the number of transactions each individual needs to keep track of to just two.
+The goal is simple: reduce the number of transactions to minimum so the transactions each individual needs to keep track of will be just two(or one).
 One for giving and one for receiving.

 #### This tool (and algorithm) will allow you to split these costs so that there are at most `n-1` transactions where `n` is the number of members in the group.